INF1-CG: Assessment

 • a final exam, worth 60% of the overall mark.

-There is no "double hurdle" -- you don't need to get a certain mark in any of the components, you just need to get 40 or above overall to pass the course.
+There is no "force fail" -- you don't need to get a certain mark in any of the components, you just need to get an overall mark of 40 or above to pass the course.
+The overall mark is calculated by taking the weighted average of the marks of the components, with the weightings indicated above.
+If you fail the course at the first attempt, you will be able to take a re-sit exam in August.

 Assignments

-All assignments are practical and require programming in Python.
-The labs are there to support the assignments.
-All assignments must be submitted by 12:00 noon Edinburgh time on the due date.
+The assignment is practical and requires programming in Python.
+The labs are there to support the assignment.
+The assignment must be submitted by 12:00 noon Edinburgh time on the due date.

 To access the assignments, please login in through Learn, and then go the link “Notable LTI 1.2”.

 There is also an unassessed assignment (assignment 0) to introduce you to basic programming and math concepts.
-It will be issued immediately, and if you would like feedback then you must submit it by the deadline in week 3.
-The assignment is discussed in the labs.
+It will be issued immediately, and the answers will be discussed in a lab session.

 AssignmentIssue DateDue DateMarking Goal